sree1999/KPMG-Virtual-Experience/README.md

 # KPMG-Virtual-Experience
-This repository that keeps track of my performance on KMPG Virutal internship: https://www.insidesherpa.com/virtual-internships/
+This repository keeps track of my performance on KMPG Virutal internship: https://www.insidesherpa.com/virtual-internships/

 There will be 3 tasks:
 1. Data Quality Assessment